Surinam (Dutch colony): Second World War

-Partly due to the importance of Surinamese aluminium for the allied war effort, United States troops were stationed in Surinam under an agreement with the Dutch government in exile on 23 November 1941.
-Under the provisions of the Atlantic Charter of August 1941, the Dutch government in exile promised to end the colonial relations between the Netherlands and its overseas possessions, promising them far-reaching autonomy and self-rule.
+Under the provisions of the Allied Atlantic Charter of August 1941, the Dutch government-in-exile promised to end the colonial relations between the Netherlands and its overseas territories in the West Indies, promising them far-reaching autonomy and self-rule.
 This was eventually accomplished by the proclamation of the Charter for the Kingdom of the Netherlands on 15 December 1954, which constituted a Kingdom in which the Netherlands, the Netherlands Antilles, and Suriname participated on a basis of equality.
 In 1975, Suriname left the Kingdom of the Netherlands to become the independent country of Suriname.